mozilla/data-docs/src/datasets/bigquery/exact_mau/reference.md

 ## Introduction

-This article introduces the usage of and methodology behing the "exact MAU" tables in BigQuery:
+This article introduces the usage of and methodology behind the "exact MAU" tables in BigQuery:

 - `firefox_desktop_exact_mau28_by_dimensions`,